ddev/ddev/docs/users/performance.md

 The most likely thing you'll want to do is to exclude a path from mutagen syncing, which you can do in the `paths:` section of the `ignore:` stanza in the `.ddev/mutagen/mutagen.yml`.

 It is possible to exclude mutagen syncing from a path and then bind-mount something from the host or a different volume on that path with a `docker-compose.*.yaml` file.
-So if you have an extremely heavyweight subdirectory in your project (lots of fonts, for example), you could exclude that subdirectory in the .ddev/mutagen/mutagen.yml and then add a docker-compose.exclude.yaml.
+So if you have an extremely heavyweight subdirectory in your project (lots of fonts or user-generated content for example), you could exclude that subdirectory in the .ddev/mutagen/mutagen.yml and then add a docker-compose.exclude.yaml.

-For example, if I want the .tarballs subdirectory of the project to be available inside the container, but I don't need mutagen to be syncing it, I can use normal docker bind-mounting for that subdirectory with this procedure:
+For example, if you want the .tarballs subdirectory of the project to be available inside the container, but do not need mutagen to be syncing it, you can use normal docker bind-mounting for that subdirectory with this procedure:

 1. Take over the .ddev/mutagen/mutagen.yml by removing the `#ddev-generated` line